Thematic Analysis Software: How It Works & Why You Need It

 How Thematic works: Combining AI with a human touch

 We know that every business is different, which is why Thematic lets you combine your unique expertise with powerful AI.
 All themes are discovered through thematic analysis and are custom for each dataset.

 In the Themes Editor, you can adjust themes to make results more relevant to your business’s goals and priorities.

 This combination of AI, NLP, and a human touch provides you with a list of themes that is:

-Once you have your themes list, Thematic displays your analysis through customizable dashboards and analytic tools.
+Once you have your themes list, Thematic displays your analysis through customizable dashboards and analytical tools.
 These tools let you:

-- Compare each theme across different segments of your customer data, such as demographics or tenure
+- Compare each theme across different segments of your data, such as demographics or tenure,

-- Calculate each theme’s impact is on customer satisfaction, loyalty, churn, and spend
+- Calculate each theme’s impact is on metrics like satisfaction, loyalty, churn, and spend.

 Here’s what our process looks like: